 Another reason to come to Maine to hunt is the excellent selection of sporting camps and guiding services throughout the state.
 Whether you’re traveling to Rangeley or to Aroostook County, you’ll be able to find a great hunting lodge to serve as a basecamp for your trip and an experienced guide available to bring you to the best local hunting spots and offer whatever level of help/advice you’re looking for.

 Maine’s most iconic game animal, without a doubt, is the moose.
 Maine has a higher concentration of moose than any other state south of Alaska.
 You are especially likely to find one of these majestic animals in the northern and western regions of the state, grazing in a secluded mountain pond, or trotting along the side of a logging road.
-Weighing in at up to 1000 pounds, with a rack of antlers 5’ across, a full grown bull moose is the ultimate trophy animal.
-Over 3000 moose permits are allocated by lottery to lucky hunters each year.
+Weighing in at up to 1000+ pounds, with a rack of antlers 6’ across, a full grown bull moose is the ultimate trophy animal.
+Moose permits are allocated by lottery to lucky hunters each year and some lodges have tags for sale.

 Maine offers a range of small game species that can provide an exciting hunt, as well.
 You can spend a fast paced day hunting snowshoe hare over hounds, hurrying as the rabbits zigzag and maneuver through the woods.
 It’s a great hunting opportunity for all ages, and a fun way to spend a crisp winter day.